Designer Spotlight: Joy Cho

 It came down to what worked for each space and what colors made me smile.
 Contrast and complementary shades were important, too!

 Love Joy's playful style?
-Bring home her favorite colors with her sample pack featuring 2x4 samples in Painted Sky, Tumbleweed, Amalfi Coast, Evergreen, Rosy Finch, Snowy Owl, Carolina Wren, and Kingfisher.
+Bring home her favorite colors with her sample pack featuring 2x4 samples in Painted Sky, Tumbleweed, Amalfi Coast, Evergreen, Halite, Blue Velvet, Daisy, and Dawn:

 Why do you love tile?
 How do you like to use tile in your designs?